 Scuba Diving at Tufi – The Best Times to Dive Tufi

-The best time to dive Tufi is in October & November during the doldrum period between the trade wind seasons when the diving conditions both offshore & onshore are optimum – calm & flat with great visibility and cooler water that brings out the critters.
+The best time to dive Tufi is in October and November.
+Which is the doldrum period between the trade wind seasons when the diving conditions both offshore and onshore are optimum.
+As a result there are calm and flat seas, great visibility and cooler water – which brings out the critters.

 During the dry south-west monsoon season from May through to September the water in also clear due to the reduction in run-off but the winds can be strong, meaning it’s not always possible to get out to the offshore reefs.